-I wrote this blog post for APPO (Association of Personal Photo Organizers), but it’s essentially Mom’s Boxes Part 4, since I found most of the photos in mom’s boxes.
+I wrote this blog post for The Photo Managers (when it was called APPO), but it’s essentially Mom’s Boxes Part 4, since I found most of the photos in Mom’s boxes.

 Photos keep memories alive.
 And they tell the story of a family over time.
 They show how it grew and how it changed.
 Some people have the forethought to mark the passage of time by taking photos of their kids each year wearing the same outfit (oversized at the outset), or standing next to a fixed object.
 And sometimes everyday objects in a family’s life seem to inadvertently bear witness to these changes for us.

-[Tweet “What special stories have you discovered in your family’s photos?]
+[Tweet “What stories have you discovered in your family’s photos?]

 How have you intentionally marked the passage of time using photos?